KDE/documentation-develop-kde-org/content/docs/kirigami/components-card.md

 ---
 title: Cards
-weight: 102
+weight: 104
 group: "components"
 description: >
   A card serves as overview and an entry point for more detailed information and can offer direct access to the most important actions on an item.
 ---

-The Kirigami types [AbstractCard](docs:kirigami2;org::kde::kirigami::AbstractCard) and [Card](docs:kirigami2;org::kde::kirigami::Card) are used to implement the popular Card pattern used on many mobile and web platforms that is used to display a collection of information or actions.
+The Kirigami types [`Kirigami.AbstractCard`](docs:kirigami2;org::kde::kirigami::AbstractCard) and [`Kirigami.Card`](docs:kirigami2;org::kde::kirigami::Card) are used to implement the popular card component used on many mobile and web platforms.
+Cards can be used to display a collection of information or actions in an attractive and distinctive way.

-Besides the Card components, Kirigami offers also 3 kinds of views and positioners to help to present cards with beautiful and responsive layouts.
+Kirigami also offers 3 kinds of views and positioners to aid you in presenting your cards with beautiful and responsive layouts.

 ## AbstractCard

-An [AbstractCard](docs:kirigami2;org::kde::kirigami::Card) is the simplest form of card.
-It's just a rectangle with a shadow, which can contain any Item in it.
-It can also have items assigned to the Header or Footer properties.
-In this case a [Heading](docs:kirigami2;org::kde::kirigami::Heading) is its header and a [Label](docs:qtquickcontrols;QtQuick.Controls.Label) with WordWrap is the contentItem.
+A [`Kirigami.AbstractCard`](docs:kirigami2;Card) is the simplest type of card.
+It's just a rectangle with a shadow, which can contain any `Item` in it.
+It can also have items assigned to its `header` or `footer` properties.
+In this case a [`Kirigami.Heading`](docs:kirigami2;Heading) is its header and a [`Controls.Label`](docs:qtquickcontrols;QtQuick.Controls.Label) with `wrapMode` set to `Text.WordWrap` is the card's `contentItem`.

 {{< sections >}}
 {{< section-left >}}